CanDenizGokgedik/barter-sign/README.md

 # Barter Sign
-Application made to shop and sign contracts(documents) with solana
+Application made to shop and sign contracts(documents) with Solana.